apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/auditing_architecture.md

 requests which `AWSRequestAnalyzer.isRequestNotAlwaysInSpan()` indicates may happen outside of a span.
-This is restricted to bucket location probes possibly performed by the SDK on instantiatio, and copy part/complete calls.
+This is restricted to bucket location probes possibly performed by the SDK on instantiation, and copy part/complete calls.

 ```java